KalevRK/finda/updates.md

 ## Clean-up ##

-- Remove any extraneous code
+DONE - Remove any extraneous code
 - Break out backend into a structure with routers, controllers, models
 - Use Q library for promises rather than relying on callbacks
 - Modify db connection to connect to either remote db or local db